Cameron Finley

-Joseph Cameron Finley (born August 30, 1987) is an American former child actor and molecular biologist.
+Cameron Finley (born August 30, 1987) is an American former child actor and molecular biologist.
 While receiving accolades for his work in Hope Floats, Baywatch, One True Love, and Perfect Game, he is most known for his role as Theodore 'Beaver' Cleaver in the 1997 film Leave It to Beaver based upon the television series by the same name.

 Background

 Finley was born in Garland, Texas, the son of Lexa Iann (née Aulgur), a spiritual healer, and Charles David "Chuck" Finley, a software developer.
 He has two siblings, Taz and Stopher.
 When he was three, he was taken by his parents to an acting seminar near his home.
-He continued acting until the age of 12, at which time he chose to quit acting so he could go to school full-time and "be a normal kid".
+He continued acting until the age of 13, at which time he chose to quit acting so he could go to school full-time and "be a normal kid".

 Finley attended Moorpark High School.
 He graduated in 2010 from UC San Diego with a degree in molecular biology.
 He currently resides in Brooklyn, NY.